-Melting snow reveals dead elk herd near Bend-area lake
+Melting snow reveals dead elk herd near No Name Lake

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

-Biologists are not exactly sure when avalanche happened, but they suspect it occurred last summer after historic snowfall in the winter of 2016-17.
+Biologists are not exactly sure when avalanche happened, but they suspect it occurred last summer after historic snowfall in the winter 2016-17.

 Bowles says all the elk will be left in place since it’s unnecessary and dangerous to move them.